 And when they’re happy, customers buy more, and even become advocates for your brand.
 They also spend more time on your website–a vital factor for search engines and their algorithms.

 Millennials and Gen-Z don’t like to call for support.
-Research shows that 70 percent of customers prefer to use a company’s website to get answers.
+Instead, they prefer to use a company’s website to get answers.

 If you needed any further convincing, by 2020, 85 percent of all customer support will occur without human interaction!